-NHS Lothian formally proposed a budget in June 2016, the IJB undertook a further financial assurance process and accepted that budget at its August meeting.
+NHS Lothian formally proposed a budget in June 2016, after which the IJB undertook a further financial assurance process and accepted that budget at its August 2016 meeting.
 The IJB's budget from both NHS Lothian and Midlothian Council has been subject to changes during the financial year.
-Midlothian Council had carried forward resource on behalf of its social care from 2015/16 and released these resources to the IJB as required during 2016/17.
-NHS Lothian both continued to revise its health budget setting model in collaboration with the IJB and also received further allocations from the Scottish Government in year.
+Midlothian Council had carried forward resource on behalf of its social care services from 2015/16 and released these resources to the IJB as required during 2016/17.
+NHS Lothian both continued to revise its health budget setting model in collaboration with the IJB and also received further allocations from the Scottish Government 'in year'.
 Some of the further Scottish Government in year allocations supported delegated functions with the budgets being made available to the IJB.

-Both partners agreed to a financial risk sharing model for 2016/17 which would mean that overspends would be supported by the partners as appropriate - that is that Midlothian Council would support any net overspends in social care services and NHS Lothian would support any net overspends in health services.
+Both partners agreed to a financial risk sharing model for 2016/17 which would mean that overspends would be supported by the partners as appropriate, i.e. that Midlothian Council would support any total net overspends in social care services and NHS Lothian would support any total net overspends in health services.